stevencox/midori/README.md

     * Error handling is light.
 An exception hierarchy is in order.
     * Much more granular testing is needed.
   * A world of expressive power to control complex simulations is unexplored.
+    * Does this live behind an API, permute scenarios, and execute them concurrently in Kubernetes?
+    * Is it the template for a Docker like language to build and share network definitions?